A Guide to Removing Load-bearing Walls

 Once the work passes to site it is the responsibility of the person carrying out the building work.

 As designers, we carry out our obligations under CDM by ensuring any foreseen risks are designed out, such as heavy lifting large beams by introducing smaller spliced sections.
-We do not act as Principle designers and all information we provide to you should be passed onto the client appointed principle designer and client appointed principle contractor and other contractors.
+We do not act as Principle designers and all information we provide to you should be passed onto the client appointed principal designer and client appointed principal contractor and other contractors.

 There are many rogue traders operating so always ask to see examples of past work, qualifications, and insurances.
 Some Local Authorities have ‘safe trader’ schemes so it may be worth looking into this, or various websites such as check a trade or rated people require evidence of competence and insurance etc. before registration.

 Once you have appointed your contractor and the support beam is in place you or your builder must ask the Building Inspector to call for a site visit.
 During the visit, the Building Inspector will check the support beam, pad stones and any anything else which is required by the design.
 If the Inspector is happy with the work you will be given permission to cover the structural support beam.
 In domestic properties, it is a Building Regulation requirement that elements of structure achieve 30 minutes fire resistance.
 Standard practice is a single layer of 12.5mm Gypsum plasterboard and a nominal 3mm skim finish.
-(CHAR Rates for OAK Beams)
+If you are planning to leave a beam exposed, there are special intumescent products on the market which would give you 30 minutes fire resistance.

 Once the building work is finished the Building Inspector will need to visit your property to carry out a ‘final inspection’.
 If the work has been carried out in accordance with Architects plans and specifications and calculations and to the required standards of the Building Regulations, you will be issued with a completion certificate under the Building Regulations 2010 which gives evidence, but not conclusive evidence, that the work complies with the Building Regulations.